Jobless benefits undercut businesses as Democrats’ ‘automatic stabilizers’ keep people at home

 Some restaurant owners and other service industry employers are having a hard time finding workers.
 Some have experimented with automation but, they say, robots can’t replace all manual labor.

 “There are businesses like mine that you can’t automate,” Mr. Motta said.
-“You need people to serve customers, to make coffee, make sandwiches — that’s really hard to automate.”
+“You need people to serve customers, to make coffee, make sandwiches.
+That’s really hard to automate.”

-Nicole Wolter, president and CEO of HM Manufacturing in Illinois, said a friend in North Carolina offered to pay double overtime as an incentive to employees — something they have never had to do in 14 years of owning a business.
+Nicole Wolter, president and CEO of HM Manufacturing in Illinois, said a friend in North Carolina offered to pay double overtime as an incentive to employees, something they never had to do in 14 years of owning a business.

-“I think when you do have these types of government programs, it’s just easier to just be at home and collect the checks versus actually having to work,” Ms. Woltor said.
+“I think when you do have these types of government programs, it’s just easier to just be at home and collect the checks versus actually having to work,” Ms. Wolter said.
 “Even if you do automate, you still need to have people there that have to oversee the robots, that can program the robots.
-It’s not a forever solution — it’s not even a quick solution.”
+It’s not a forever solution.
+It’s not even a quick solution.”

-Mr. Motta and Ms. Wolter spoke as part of an event hosted by the Job Creators Network, a pro-free market small business advocacy group.
+Mr. Motta and Ms. Wolter spoke as part of an event hosted by the Job Creators Network, a free market small-business advocacy group.

-The overall U.S. unemployment rate for March was 6% as the economy added more than 900,000 jobs — a sea change from the throes of the pandemic when unemployment was above 14%.
+The U.S. unemployment rate for March was 6% as the economy added more than 900,000 jobs, a sea change from the throes of the pandemic, when the number climbed above 14%.

-The rates varied widely by state: Hawaii had the highest rate, at 9%, and four states were tied for the lowest at 2.9%: Nebraska, South Dakota, Utah and Vermont.
+The rates for the months varied widely by state.
+Hawaii had the highest rate, at 9%, and four states were tied for the lowest at 2.9%: Nebraska, South Dakota, Utah and Vermont.

-The business community, though, said the budding economic recovery is at risk of stalling out if employers can’t fill positions.
+Business groups, though, said the budding economic recovery is at risk of stalling out if employers can’t fill positions.

 “We must begin to phase out the unprecedented financial assistance that was necessary to support displaced workers at the height of the pandemic,” said Suzanne Clark, president and CEO of the U.S. Chamber of Commerce.
 “Particularly for the hardest-hit industries, as mandates continue to be lifted and businesses can resume pre-pandemic operations and capacity, workers will be able to return to their steady paychecks so they can rebuild their lives.”

 Mr. Biden also endorsed the idea of federal stabilizers when he rolled out his $1.9 trillion relief plan in January.
-The president’s team said then that he wanted to provide the enhanced benefits “for as long as the COVID-19 crisis continues and employment opportunities remain limited.”
+The president’s team said he wanted to provide the enhanced benefits “for as long as the COVID-19 crisis continues and employment opportunities remain limited.”

-Treasury Secretary Janet Yellen backed the idea during her confirmation process, saying stabilizers play a “critical role” in heading off the negative effects of an economic downturn.
+Treasury Secretary Janet Yellen backed the idea during her confirmation process.
+She said stabilizers play a “critical role” in heading off the negative effects of an economic downturn.

 “Designing and implementing a modern and effective system of automatic stabilizers is an important step to take now so that we can minimize the negative impacts of any future recessions,” Ms. Yellen said in written comments to the Senate Finance Committee.